-Placer County, California is located in Northern California and stretches from Sacramento to the Lake Tahoe.
+Placer County, California, is located in Northern California and stretches from Sacramento to Lake Tahoe.

-If you’re visiting Placer County a good place to start is Placer’s historic courthouse in the city of Auburn, which dates back to July 4, 1894.
-It still serves the public today with the Placer County Museum as well as courtrooms and a sheriff’s office.
+If you’re visiting Placer County, an excellent place to start is Placer’s historic courthouse in the city of Auburn, which dates back to July 4, 1894.
+It still serves the public today with the Placer County Museum and courtrooms and a sheriff’s office.

 Old Town Auburn

-Old Town Auburn is just a short walk from the courthouse and offers historic buildings, dining, shopping and even some nightlife.
+Old Town Auburn is just a short walk from the courthouse and offers historic buildings, dining, shopping, and nightlife.

-If you’re in the mood for fresh food, be sure to stop by the Placer county Farmers Market, a Certified Farmer’s Market, where organic and specialty foods are served.
-These foods are mostly produced within a 10-mile radius so your contributions are sure to support the local farmers.
+If you’re in the mood for fresh food, be sure to stop by the Placer County Farmers Market, a Certified Farmer’s Market, where organic and specialty foods are served.
+These foods are mainly produced within a 10-mile radius so your contributions are sure to support the local farmers.

 Placer County Wine Trail

 But Placer County is not all about food and wine.
 It also loves its art!
 Ever April, June, August, and October, Placer County holds Art Walks, and art shows that highlights artists who “work in clay, fabric, metals, photographer, all forms of paint and mixed media.”